vibe-lab-gsd/kids-independent-travel/README.md

 children's independent mobility and the use of active modes of transportation.

+Contributors to this project include Aanchal Chopra, Sheyla Chevarria, and Dawon Oh.

 ## Subproject 1: Gender and independent active travel to school

 This subproject specifically examines the role of parental and child